 The Cape Cod region, a desired place for both retiring and raising a family, is home to many seniors and individuals with disabilities.
 Both groups often rely on transportation services to perform daily tasks such as attending health services and buying groceries.
 The services include on-demand and fixed route public transportation.
 Funding for transportation services is available through multiple sources, one of which is the Federal Transit Administration (FTA).
 Due to limited resources, it is vital to coordinate services and establish goals to properly direct new funds.
-This Coordinated Public Transit/Human Service Transportation Plan (CPT-HST) is not intended to be prescriptive; instead, it will identify needs and overlaps in service to seniors and individuals with disabilities and establish goals for which funding requests must comply.
+This Coordinated Public Transit - Human Service Transportation Plan (CPT-HST) is not intended to be prescriptive; instead, it will identify needs and overlaps in service to seniors and individuals with disabilities and establish goals for which funding requests must comply.
 The plan is mandated and supported by the associated funding program, Enhanced Mobility of Seniors and Individuals with Disabilities (Section 5310).
 MAP-21 ended in 2015, when it was replaced by the FAST Act (Fixing America's Surface Transportation), which supported the same requirements.
+With the expiration of the FAST Act in September of 2021, a new program to support human service transportation was enacted with the Bipartisan Infrastructure Law (BIL).
+The BIL picks up where the FAST Act ended continuing to fund surface transportation programs for FY 2022-2026.
 Any local project seeking to use 5310 funding must be part of the Coordinated Human Service Transportation Plan.